-Also note that Oracle Net Configuration Assistant (NetCA) and Database Configuration Assistant (DBCA) require scp and ssh to be located in the path /usr/local/bin.
-If scp and ssh are not in this location, then create a symbolic link in /usr/local/bin to the location where scp and ssh are found.
+Also note that Oracle Net Configuration Assistant (NetCA) and Database Configuration Assistant (DBCA) require scp and ssh2 to be located in the path /usr/bin.
+If scp and ssh2 are not in this location, then create a symbolic link in /usr/bin to the location where scp and ssh2 are found.

-Configuring SSH on Cluster Member Nodes
+Configuring SSH2 Authentication on Cluster Member Nodes